-State 2 Bluebunch Wheatgrass/Mixed Sagebrush Plant Community
+State 2 Idaho Fescue/Mixed Shrub Plant Community

-Community 2.1 Bluebunch Wheatgrass/Mixed Sagebrush Plant Community
+Community 2.1 Idaho Fescue/Mixed Shrub Plant Community

 Historically, this plant community evolved under grazing by large ungulates and a low fire frequency.
-Currently, this site is normally found under moderate, season-long grazing regime and will be exacerbated by prolonged drought conditions.
+Currently, it occurs under moderate, season-long grazing by livestock and is exacerbated by prolonged drought conditions.
 In addition, the fire regime for this site has been modified and extended periods without fire is now common.
-Big and black sagebrushes are important components of this plant community.
-Coolseason grasses make up the majority of the understory with the balance made up of miscellaneous forbs.
-Dominant grasses include Idaho fescue, rhizomatous wheatgrass, bluebunch wheatgrass and of less frequency Columbia needlegrass and spikefescue.
-Grasses of secondary importance include prairie junegrass, slender wheatgrass, bluegrasses, and spike trisetum.
-Forbs commonly found in this plant community include asters, phlox, buckwheat, pussytoes, lupine, paintbrush, and larkspurs.
-Sagebrush comprises from 15% to 20% of the total annual production.
-When compared to the Historical Climax Plant Community, big and black sagebrushes, rhizomatous wheatgrasses, and bluegrasses have increased.
-Columbia needlegrass and spikefescue have decreased, often occurring only where protected from grazing by the sagebrush canopy.
+Shrubs are significant components of this plant community.
+Cool-season grasses make up the majority of the understory with the balance made up of miscellaneous forbs.
+Dominant grasses include Idaho fescue, bluebunch wheatgrass, mountain muhly, prairie junegrass, western wheatgrass, and of less frequency Columbia needlegrass, and spikefescue.
+Grasses of secondary importance include spike trisetum, bluegrasses, and onespike oatgrass.
+Forbs commonly found in this plant community include hawksbeard, groundsel, balsamroot, asters, buckwheat, phlox, and penstemons.
+Shrubs such as black and three-tip sagebrushes, antelope bitterbrush, and juniper can make up to 25% of the total annual production.
+When compared to the Historic Climax Plant Community, black sagebrush and three-tip sagebrush bluegrasses, and prairie junegrass have increased.
+Production of specific species such as Columbia needlegrass and spikefescue has been reduced.
 Some weedy species such as cheatgrass may have invaded the site but are in small patches.
-This state produces between 450 and 950 pounds annually, depending on the growing conditions.
+Annual production ranges from 400 to 900 pounds.
 This plant community is resistant to change.
 The herbaceous species present are well adapted to grazing; however, species composition can be altered through long-term overgrazing.
 The herbaceous component is mostly intact and plant vigor and replacement capabilities are sufficient.
-Water flow patterns and litter movement may be occurring but only on steeper slopes.
-Incidence of pedestalling is minimal.
+Water flow patterns and litter movement is not uncommon especially on steeper slopes.
+Incidence of pedestalling is minimal but normal.
 Soils are mostly stable and the surface shows minimum soil loss.
 The watershed is functioning and the biotic community is intact.
 Transitions or pathways leading to other plant communities are as follows: • Prescribed grazing will convert this plant community to the HCPC.
-The probability of this occurring is high especially if rotational grazing along with short deferred grazing is implemented as part of the prescribed method of use.
+The probability of this occurring is high especially if rotational grazing along with short deferred grazing is implemented as part of prescribed method of use.
 In addition, the removal of fire suppression will allow a somewhat natural fire regime to reoccur to more easily transition between this plant community and the HCPC.
-A prescribed fire treatment can be useful to hasten this transition if desired. • Heavy, continuous, season-long grazing plus no fires will convert the plant community to the Rhizomatous Wheatgrass/Mixed Sagebrush Plant Community.
+A prescribed fire treatment can be useful to hasten this transition if desired. • Heavy, continuous, season-long grazing plus no fires will convert the plant community to the Mixed Shrub/Rhizomatous Wheatgrass Plant Community.
 The probability of this occurring is high.
-This is especially evident on areas where drought or heavy browsing does not adversely impact the shrub stand. • Heavy, continuous, season-long grazing plus wildfire or brush management, will convert the plant community to a Rhizomatous Wheatgrass/Bluegrass Plant Community.
-The probabilities for this is high especially on areas were the shrubs have been heavily browsed or removed by natural or human causes.
+This is especially evident on areas where drought or heavy browsing does not adversely impact the shrub stand. • Heavy, continuous, seasonlong grazing plus wildfire or brush management will convert the plant community to a Rhizomatous Wheatgrass/Bluegrass Plant Community.
+The probability for this is high, especially on areas were the shrubs have been heavily browsed or removed by natural or human causes.
 Drought can also exacerbate this transition.

 Figure 9.
 Plant community growth curve (percent production by month).
+WY0601, 15-19E all upland sites.

-State 3 Rhizomatous Wheatgrass/Mixed Sagebrush Plant Community
+State 3 Mixed Shrub/Rhizomatous Wheatgrass Plant Community

-Community 3.1 Rhizomatous Wheatgrass/Mixed Sagebrush Plant Community
+Community 3.1 Mixed Shrub/Rhizomatous Wheatgrass Plant Community